boldthemes/wp-juggler-server/README.md

 - [WP Juggler Server plugin](https://github.com/boldthemes/wp-juggler-server)
 - [WP Juggler Client plugin](https://github.com/boldthemes/wp-juggler-client)

+> [!NOTE]
-WP Juggler Server is a self-hosted WordPress plugin which features control panel for centralized WordPress management of your sites.
+> WP Juggler Server is a self-hosted WordPress plugin which features control panel for centralized WordPress management of your sites.

-This means that the data governance within your network is entirely under your control.
+> This means that the data governance within your network is entirely under your control.

 ## Network setup - as easy as one, two, three ##